surge-synthesizer/surge/README.md

 ./build-linux.sh install-local
 ```

-For other options, you can do `./build-linux.sh --help`.
+For other options, you can do `./build-linux.sh help`.

 ## References